 The Office will continue to play an important role for communities and residents affected by new and operating projects, while maintaining a strong relationship with industry, governments and other stakeholders.
-The Commissioner looks forward to continuing to assist in resolving complaints, promoting best practices and increasing transparency within the large-scale renewable industry over the period.
+The Commissioner looks forward to continuing to assist in resolving complaints, promoting best practices and increasing transparency within the large-scale renewable industry during this period of rapid change.